Achievable logoAchievable logo

 V Various

-For example, Metformin is a medication used in diabetes mellitus to control blood glucose levels.
-Metformin is given the code A10BA02, as follows:
+For example, metformin is used in diabetes mellitus to help control blood glucose levels.
+Metformin is assigned the code A10BA02, which breaks down like this:

 A - for 1st level, Alimentary tract and metabolism